vincora/terms-tracker/README.md

 ---

+## Features

+- **Task Addition:** Users can add a new deadline with a title.
+- **Start Date Selection:** Choose the start date using a calendar or input manually.
+- **First Deadline Setup:** Set the first estimated deadline.
+- **Second Deadline Setup:** Optionally set a second final deadline.
+- **Progress Visualization:** Visualizes progress with a visual line (progress bar) showing elapsed time from start to end.
+- **Sorting Deadlines:** Users can sort deadlines by selecting a sorting method from a dropdown list: by start date, by first deadline, or by last deadline.

+---

 ## Getting Started

-To get started with the **Shopping Assistant** app, follow these steps:
+To get started with the **Deadline trackert** app, follow these steps:

 1. Clone the repository to your local machine: git clone https://github.com/vincora/terms-tracker.git